-According to the National Credit Regulator (NCR), South Africa is headed for a debt crisis — of the 24 million credit active consumers in South Africa, 9.8 million are considered non-performing or in default.
-In fact, our total consumer debt is now close to R1.6 trillion!
+According to the National Credit Regulator (NCR), South Africa is headed for a debt crisis — of the 24 million credit active consumers in South Africa, 9.8 million are considered non-performing or in default in 2017.
+In fact, our total consumer debt is around R1.7 trillion!

 Debt management company Debt Rescue says that more than half (51%) of indebted consumers are women, compounded by the stress of the gender wage gap, where the average male income is R165 853 compared to the average female income at R98 911, according to the Living Conditions Survey 2014/2015 (released in January 2017).

 “Debt is a vicious circle which creates a feeling of helplessness,” explains Financial Advisor, Lianne Lutz of Women’s Wealth, a specialist financial consultancy which focuses on wealth coaching and financial advice for women.
 “Debt is often incurred because we don’t have enough money to cover expenses, only to find ourselves owing even more when we use credit to finance our expenses.”

 Does this mean that we are destined to remain trapped in a permanent debt spiral of our own making, or is there a way to start creating wealth building habits?

 “There is definitely a solution,” says PDM graduate Kerri Lutz, who forms part of the dynamic mother and daughter duo who lead the Women’s Wealth team.
 “Often, just starting to realise that there are different ways of thinking about the issue and learning new wealth building habits can be the first step in creating financial well-being and overcoming the debt loop.

 Stick to these 5 wealth building habits and transform your finances for good.

 1. Take control

 “Budgeting is a key wealth building habit to help you create a feeling of control over your money,” advises Lianne.
 “It can be challenging but it is also a wealth habit which can become an automatic part of your life the more it’s practised.”